Telecommunications Reform Package

 The ACCC will also be able to exempt very small operators from the rules.
 This is expected to encourage new entrants into the market.

-We consulted on the Telecommunications Reform Package between December 2016 and February.
+The Department consulted on the Telecommunications Reform Package between December 2016 and February 2017.

-The Government will be consulting stakeholders closely on the implementation of the arrangements.
+The Government is consulting closely with stakeholders on the implementation of the arrangements.